dotnet/android/Documentation/guides/BuildProcess.md

     **Experimental**.
 Added in Xamarin.Android 8.4.
     The default value is False.

+- **AndroidMultiDexClassListExtraArgs** &ndash; A string property which allows developers to pass additional arguments to the `com.android.multidex.MainDexListBuilder` when generating the `multidex.keep` file.

+    One specific case is if you are getting the following error during the `dx` compilation.

+        com.android.dex.DexException: Too many classes in --main-dex-list, main dex capacity exceeded

+    If you are getting this error you can add the following to the .csproj.

+        <DxExtraArguments>--force-jumbo </DxExtraArguments>
+        <AndroidMultiDexClassListExtraArgs>--disable-annotation-resolution-workaround</AndroidMultiDexClassListExtraArgs>

+    this should allow the `dx` step to succeed.

+    Added in Xamarin.Android 8.3.

 ### Binding Project Build Properties

 The following MSBuild properties are used with